github/codeql/docs/language/codeql-overview/codeql-glossary.rst

 When you specify the ``--dump-dil`` option for ``codeql query compile``, CodeQL prints DIL to standard output for the queries it compiles.
 You can also view results in DIL format when you run queries in VS Code.
-For more information, see "`Analyzing your projects <https://help.semmle.com/codeql/codeql-for-vscode/procedures/using-extension.html#viewing-query-results>`__" in the CodeQL for VS Code help.
+For more information, see ":ref:`Analyzing your projects <codeql-for-visual-studio-code:viewing-query-results>`" in the CodeQL for VS Code help.

 .. _extractor: